How to Evaluate Your Business Idea

 Create a website

 A simple landing page with a field to collect contact information will help determine interest.
-Better still, create a starter site using Ecwid and try your hand at selling your idea.
+Better still, create an Instant site using Ecwid and try your hand at selling your idea.
 A solid sales count as complementary evidence to research makes your business case much more robust.
 Don’t invest too much time or energy on the landing page or test store.
 If you do not want to reveal your actual brand, try a alias for the test.

 Finally, do not try to fake the success of your idea.
 Propping up a bad idea is a waste of time.
 Fail fast.
 Tinker with your ideas and be brutally honest with yourself.
 If your ideas can stand the stresses during validation, they will be that much easier to bring to life.